AdaCore/spark2014/docs/lrm/source/statements.rst

 10. Reverse container element iterators are not in |SPARK|.
     The loop parameter of a container element iterator is a constant object.

+11. A container element iterator shall only occur as the loop_parameter_specification of a quantified_expression[, and not as the iteration_scheme of a loop statement].

 .. todo: positional notation in an Iterable aspect spec ok?

 .. centered:: **Dynamic Semantics**

-11. An object of the cursor type of T (hereafter called "the cursor") is created and is initialized to the result of calling First, passing in the given container object.
+12. An object of the cursor type of T (hereafter called "the cursor") is created and is initialized to the result of calling First, passing in the given container object.
 Each iteration begins by calling Has_Element, passing in the container and the cursor.
 If False is returned, execution of the